zhaob5/zhaob5.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 My name is **Botao Zhao**.
 I'm currently a **Staff Mechanical Engineer** at **[Nautilus X-Ray](https://www.nautilusxray.com/)**, an R&D company specializing in the design and prototyping of CT scanners and related technologies.
+I'm also a remote **Research Assistant** at **[AMIRo](https://amiro.lcsr.jhu.edu/)** Research Lab.

-I received my Master's degree in Robotics from **Johns Hopkins University**, where I worked with [Dr. Iordachita](https://engineering.jhu.edu/faculty/iulian-iordachita/) in the [AMIRo Research Lab](https://amiro.lcsr.jhu.edu/).
-I also earned dual Bachelor’s degrees in Aeronautical and Mechanical Engineering, along with a Master’s in Mechanical Engineering, from **Rensselaer Polytechnic Institute**, where I worked with [Dr. Walczyk](https://faculty.rpi.edu/daniel-walczyk) in the [Manufacturing Innovation Learning Lab](https://manufacturing.eng.rpi.edu/facilities/mill).
+I received my Master's degree in Robotics from **Johns Hopkins University**, where I worked with [Dr. Iulian Iordachita](https://engineering.jhu.edu/faculty/iulian-iordachita/) in the AMIRo Research Lab.
+I also earned dual Bachelor’s degrees in Aeronautical and Mechanical Engineering, along with a Master’s in Mechanical Engineering, from **Rensselaer Polytechnic Institute**, where I worked with [Dr. Daniel Walczyk](https://faculty.rpi.edu/daniel-walczyk) in the Manufacturing Innovation Learning Lab.

 A Passionate Aero/Mech/Robotics Engineer
 ======